lhadjchikh/land-and-bay-stewards/DEPLOY_TO_ECS.md

    - Target Group
    - Listener

+5. **Cost Management**:
+   - Monthly budget alert ($30)
+   - Notification thresholds at 70%, 90%, and forecast
+   - Email notifications for budget alerts

 ## Continuous Deployment

 Every time you push to the main branch, the GitHub Actions workflow will: